rhinstaller/kickstart-tests/containers/runner/README.md

 It's essential to know how to connect to the running tests to see why they are failing.
 For these situations you should follow this guide.

-Run tests as **root** to have bridging instead of using SLIRP and having IP address for the container so we know where to connect.
+You can run tests as **root** to have bridging instead of using SLIRP and having IP address for the container so we know where to connect.

     sudo containers/runner/launch keyboard

+However, it is also possible to run tests as user which will share a host IP for the container, so you can connect to 127.0.0.1 localhost.
+The virt-viewer comment (below) should be correct in this situation.

 Before the tests are started you should see something like this.

     ************************************************************************
     You can connect to this container's libvirt with this connection string:

        virt-viewer -c qemu+tcp://<IP>/session

     ************************************************************************

 Then you can copy the hypervisor connection URI (`qemu+tcp://<IP>/session`) and display